johndsykes86/Reduxstagram/readme.md

-# Reduxstgram
+# Reduxstagram

 This repo is my version of Reduxstgram, the project that goes along with Wes Bos' Learn Redux [series](https://learnredux.com/).
-The original repo with project folders is [here](https://github.com/wesbos/Learn-Redux-Starter-Files)
+The original repo with project folders is [here](https://github.com/wesbos/Learn-Redux-Starter-Files1)

 ## Getting Started